Special Needs Planning

-When a loved one has a physical or mental disability, it’s important to plan for his or her future.
-If the person relies on you for guidance and support, you can take steps now to make sure his or her needs are met once you are no longer around.
-By planning ahead, you’ll not only help put your mind at ease; you’ll help your loved one well into the future.
+When loved ones have a physical or mental disability, it’s important to plan for their future.
+If someone relies on you for guidance and support, you can take steps now to make sure needs are met once you are no longer around.
+By planning ahead, you’ll not only help put your mind at ease, you’ll help your loved one well into the future.

 Special needs planning is one of the best gifts you can give to your loved one.
 Whether you’re starting the process or need advice on an existing plan, our law firm can help.
 Contact us today to schedule a consultation.

 A major part of special needs planning is preserving eligibility for government aid.
 This includes understanding what programs are available and how they can assist your loved one.
 It also means you need to understand how inheritance and asset transfers may affect their benefits.
 Our North Carolina Special Needs Planning Lawyers can help you navigate the complexities of government programs so that your loved one and his or her benefits are secure.